MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Introduction

 \section{Introduction}

-Graph representation learning has broad applications in network science, biology, physics, chemistry, medicine, robotics, computer vision, computer graphics and e-commerce \cite{bronstein2017geometric,hamilton2017representation,battaglia2018relational,casas2019spatially,perozzi2014deepwalk,teney2017graph,wang2019dynamic,bear2020learning,ying2018graph,ji2020action}.
-Recently, graph neural networks (GNNs) have proved handy machinery for structured data representation and learning.
-They have become a topic of intense research due to their remarkable ability on graph data modelling tasks, including node classification, graph classification and regression, and link prediction \cite{gori2005new,micheli2009neural,scarselli2008graph,scarselli2008computational,zhou2018graph,zhang2018deep,wu2020comprehensive}.
-In a GNN model, appropriate design of graph convolutional layers and pooling layers is crucial to the model to achieve excellent performance.
-In this paper, we develop graph convolution and pooling operations based on Haar wavelets on graphs, which can achieve a state of the art performance on graph classification and regression tasks.
+Graph representation learning has broad applications in social network \cite{ying2018graph,perozzi2014deepwalk}, natural science \cite{hamilton2017representation,battaglia2018relational,ji2020action} and computer vision \cite{teney2017graph,wang2019dynamic,bear2020learning}.
+Recently, graph neural networks (GNNs) have been proved as an effective tool for structured data representation and learning.
+They have become a topic of intense research due to their remarkable ability on graph data modeling tasks, including node classification, graph classification and regression, and link prediction \cite{micheli2009neural,scarselli2008graph,scarselli2008computational,bronstein2017geometric,zhou2018graph,zhang2018deep,wu2020comprehensive}.
+In a GNN model, appropriate design of graph convolutional layers and pooling layers is crucial for the model to achieve outstanding performance.
+In this paper, we develop graph convolution and pooling operations based on Haar-like wavelets on graphs, which can achieve a state-of-the-art performance on graph classification and regression tasks.

 Node classification and graph classification/regression are typical tasks on graph-structured data.
-The node classification works on a single input graph which is to predict unseen labels on nodes from labelled nodes.
-Its applications include relation inference, rating and recommendation of users for products, drug repurposing and so on \cite{shen2020network,KnowledgeGraphCOVID19,kipf2018neural,drkg2020,zhang2018link}.
-The graph classification or regression is a task of predicting the unknown labels of individual input graphs from multiple labelled graphs.
+The node classification works on a single input graph which is to predict unseen labels on nodes from labeled nodes.
+Some applications include relation inference \cite{zhang2018link,kipf2018neural} and drug repurposing \cite{KnowledgeGraphCOVID19}.
+Graph classification or regression is the task of predicting unknown labels of individual input graphs by learning from multiple labeled graphs.
 The size and structure of input graphs are possibly distinct from one to another.
-The applications of graph classification/regression include protein (i.e. enzyme) structure classification, point distribution pattern recognition in statistical physics, and atomization energy prediction in quantum chemistry \cite{jiang2019walk,zhang2019graph,gilmer2017neural,ma2019pan,ma2020path,wu2018moleculenet}.
+The applications of graph classification/regression include protein structure classification \cite{jiang2019walk}, point distribution pattern recognition in statistical physics \cite{ma2019pan,ma2020path} and atomization energy prediction in quantum chemistry \cite{gilmer2017neural,wu2018moleculenet}.